 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Cruising catamaran sail trim can be a fairly technical issue with differing opinions about how to best trim the sails to optimize boat speed and balance.
 I most certainly will not profess to be an expert in the subject, but I do feel I’ve come a long ways from when I first learned how to sail on our Maine Cat 30.
 This topic appeals to my technical side, and I wanted to put together a guide that people joining us on Starry Horizons might find helpful, and hopefully others will as well.
-This post assumes a basic knowledge on the sail trim systems used on a catamaran, but I’ve tried to keep everything at a pretty general level.

 These are the two primary concerns when considering catamaran sail trim.
 Here’s how I break them down: